 Get-AppxPackage Microsoft.XboxGamingOverlay | Remove-AppxPackage

-Once the command executed, reboot your PC
+Once the command is executed, reboot your PC

 To reinstall Game Bar